 It's getting cold in Sydney and I love this warm pear crumble recipe for dessert or as a snack.
 I bake it often, and ensure it's a big batch so it lasts for a few days.
-This is a healthy version of apple crumble, using eczema-friendly ingredients from The Eczema Diet.
+This is a healthy version of apple crumble, using eczema-friendly ingredients from The Eczema Detox and the The Eczema Diet.
 I don't like cooking with regular sugar, so this recipes uses real maple syrup because it is low in salicylates (and delicious).
 Enjoy!

 SERVES 6, PREPARATION TIME 10 MINUTES, COOKING TIME 30 MINUTES